FredericoIsaac/Case-Studies/Data_Structure_Algorithms/notes.md

 print ("Pass" if  (is_palindrome("madam")) else "Fail") print ("Pass" if  (is_palindrome("abba")) else "Fail") print ("Pass" if not (is_palindrome("Udacity")) else "Fail")

+## Trees

+* The first element is called root
+* It works like a linked list, but instead of pointing to one node, it can point to more
+* A node can have only one parent, but it can have any number of children.

+## Maps and Hashing

+* Maps == Dictionarys

+### Set

+* No order
+* No repeat values

+        Map = <key, value>

+A group of keys is a set.

 # Algorithms